jeffskinnerbox/networking-lab/README.md

 All the Labs use VirtualBox for server virtualization and some use Docker for containers.
 [Vagrant provisioning][14] is typical done via Shell, but [Ansible][15] is also used in some Labs.
-Assuming you have installed all these utilities, the Vagrantfiles should be ready to go, just use `vagrent up` to get started.
+Assuming you have installed all these utilities, the Vagrantfiles should be ready to go, just use `vagrant up` to get started.

 To support the activities performed within the Labs, some utilities need to be installed within the server environments.
-This is done by a few [Bash shell][19] scripts that you will find in the repositories directory `scripts`.
+This is done by a few [Bash shell][19] scripts that you will find in the Lab repositories directory `scripts`.

 ## Prerequisites
 There is no way around it,